 Located in Tauranga's CBD, the Bongard Centre caters for law, computing and management students.

-To book an appointment with the Careers Advisor, Sharon Jefferies, email: email@example.com
+To book an appointment with a Careers Advisor, email: email@example.com

 The licensed Childcare Centre at the Windermere campus provides quality education from trained teachers for children aged 6 months to 5 years.